Report Bird Mortality

 What DNR Is Doing

 The circulation of avian influenza viruses in wild birds is normal.
 This is why routine annual surveillance and sampling of wild birds have been done for many years.
-DNR is coordinating with other state and federal agencies to monitor, investigate and document cases of HPAI.
+DNR coordinates with other state and federal agencies to monitor, investigate and document cases of HPAI.

 - Frequently Asked Questions